eliasbuchwald/-reddit/Testing.md

 # Writing Tests

 For the most part, you should use the general [`unittest.TestCase`](https://docs.python.org/2/library/unittest.html#unittest.TestCase).
+This will allow nose to figure out which things are tests that need to be run.
+Additionally, it provides you with [a large set of assertion helpers](https://docs.python.org/2/library/unittest.html#unittest.TestCase.assertEqual); it's always preferable to use `self.assertLess(a, b)` over `self.assertTrue(a < b)`, as the former produces more useful output when the test fails.

-If you're getting errors about the environment, make sure your test file has `from r2.tests import RedditTestCase` before you try to import any models.
+> If you're getting errors about the environment, make sure your test file has `from r2.tests import RedditTestCase` before you try to import any models.